Finding Closed Quasigeodesics on Convex Polyhedra: Conclusion

-Any approach similar to Theorem~\ref{FindQuasigeodesicTheorem} is unlikely to resolve this, for several reasons: \begin{enumerate} \item Parts of a quasigeodesic could enter a vertex at infinitely many angles.
+At least three non-self-intersecting closed quasigeodesics exist \cite{DiscreteThreeGeodesics}, but Theorem~\ref{FindQuasigeodesicTheorem} does not necessarily find one.
+Any approach similar to Theorem~\ref{FindQuasigeodesicTheorem} is unlikely to resolve this, for several reasons: \begin{enumerate} \item Quasigeodesics could enter a vertex at a continuum of angles.
 Theorem~\ref{FindQuasigeodesicTheorem} makes this manageable by grouping similar angles of entry to a vertex, but if similar angles of entry to a vertex are combined, extensions that would be valid for some of them but invalid for others are treated as invalid for all of them.
 For instance, a quasigeodesic found by Theorem~\ref{FindQuasigeodesicTheorem} will almost never turn by the maximum allowed at any vertex, since exiting a vertex at the maximum possible turn from one entry angle to the vertex may mean exiting it with more of a turn than allowed for another very close entry angle.
 So there are some closed quasigeodesics not findable by Theorem~\ref{FindQuasigeodesicTheorem}, and those may include non-self-intersecting ones. \item Given a vertex and a wedge determined by a range of directions from it, we can find \emph{one} vertex in the wedge, but if we wish to find more than one, the problem becomes more complicated.
-When we seek only one vertex, we only need consider one unfolding of the faces, which the entire wedge stays in until it hits a vertex; when we pass a vertex, the unfoldings on each side of it might be different, so we multiply the size of the problem by 2 every time we pass a vertex.
-There may, in fact, be exponentially many non-self-intersecting geodesic paths between two vertices: for instance, Aronov and O'Rourke~\cite{ThreeGeodesicsAlgorithmOpen} give the example of a doubly covered regular polygon, in which a geodesic path may visit every vertex in order around the cycle but may skip vertices. \end{enumerate}
+When we seek only one vertex, we only need consider one unfolding of the faces, in which the entire wedge remains until it hits a vertex; when we pass a vertex, the unfoldings on each side of it might be different, so we multiply the size of the problem by 2 every time we pass a vertex.
+There may, in fact, be exponentially many non-self-intersecting geodesic paths between two vertices: for instance, Aronov and O'Rourke \cite[Section~24.4]{Demaine-O'Rourke-2007} give the example of a doubly covered regular polygon, in which a geodesic path may visit every vertex in order around the cycle but may skip vertices. \end{enumerate} Chartier and de Mesmay \cite{simple-geodesics} give an algorithm to find a non-self-intersecting closed quasigeodesic on a polyhedron, but the running time is pseudo-exponential (exponential in both $n$ and $L/\ell$) even on the real RAM; see Section~\ref{sec:simple-geodesics-time}.